 Choose to believe that God does what is best and choose to be thankful.
-James 1:2-4 reads, “Consider it pure joy, my brothers, whenever you face trials of many kinds, because you know that the testing of your faith develops perseverance.
-Perseverance must finish its work so that you may be mature and complete, not lacking anything.”
+James 1:2-4 reads, “Consider it pure joy, my brothers and sisters, whenever you face trials of many kinds, because you know that the testing of your faith produces perseverance.
+Let perseverance finish its work so that you may be mature and complete, not lacking anything.”
 Again, we see the idea of excellence or perfection: “mature and complete, not lacking anything.”
 You might feel like complaining and demanding happiness when life is unpleasant.
 During those times, however, recognize that God is compounding the benefits and producing excellence in you.
-Choose to be joyful and thankful, then persevere and let God continue His work in you.
+Choose to be joyful and thankful, then persevere and let God continue his work in you.

-Just like Romans 8:28, this verse shows the importance of knowing what God is doing: “Consider it pure joy . . . because you know.”
+Just like Romans 8:28, James 1 shows the importance of knowing what God is doing: “Consider it pure joy … because you know.”
 The only way you can be thankful for everything and in all circumstances is by knowing that God is using them for your benefit to make your character excellent.

 What situation have you not been thankful for, or what have you been worried or angry about?
 Why not choose to believe what God’s Word says?
 How does the Bible apply to you in your situation?
 How will you respond to what the Bible says?

-The proper response is really very simple, though it is not easy: repent and change your attitude about your situation.
+The proper response is really very simple, though it’s not easy: repent and change your attitude about your situation.
 Choose to be thankful about it.
-You might feel like you cannot be thankful as long as you are unhappy, but that is based on a carnal attitude.
+You might feel like you can’t be thankful as long as you are unhappy, but that is based on a carnal attitude.
 Nowhere does the Bible require you to be happy about your circumstances, but it does require you to be thankful.

 Should you be thankful for what Satan does?
 Or for what his followers and demons do?
 It would be foolish to think God wants you to be thankful that sin exists and is destroying people.
 So what can you be thankful for?